junior-jl/learning-python/object-oriented-programming/notes.md

     department = "Human Resources"

-# cerating an object of the Employee class
+# creating an object of the Employee class
 Steve = Employee()

 # printing properties of Steve - an object of the Employee class